onap/vnfrqts-requirements/docs/Chapter5.rst

 d.
 Create SVNFM Adaptor Mircoservice
 =======================================

-Some vnfs are managed by special vnfm, before add svnfm to openo, a svnfm adaptor must be added to openo to adapter the interface of nfvo and svnfm.
+Some vnfs are managed by special vnfm, before add svnfm to ONAP, a svnfm adaptor must be added to openo to adapter the interface of nfvo and svnfm.